-150. Syngenta's professed "channeling" efforts, which could and should have been in place well prior to harvest in order to direct Agrisure Viptera away from markets lacking import approval, also were wholly - and purposefully - inadequate.

-151. In its 2007 MIR162 Deregulation Petition, Syngenta represented that a lack of Chinese approval would not pose a problem for U.S. farmers and industry participants because:
+- 155. Syngenta's professed "channeling" efforts, which could and should have been in place well prior to harvest in order to direct Agrisure Viptera® away from markets lacking import approval, also were wholly and purposefully inadequate. - 156.
+In its 2007 MIR162 Deregulation Petition, Syngenta represented that a lack of Chinese approval would not pose a problem for U.S. farmers because: